-U.S. PETs Prize Challenge: Phase 2 (Pandemic Forecasting–Federated) Hosted By NIST and NSF
+U.S. PETs Prize Challenge: Phase 2 (Pandemic Forecasting–Federated)

 Average Precision for Partitioning Scenario N1: Average Precision (AP), also equivalent to area under the precision–recall curve (AUPRC or PRAUC) with no interpolation, ranges from 0 to 1.
 For more information, see sklearn's documentation.
 The goal is to maximize AP.
 In the case of multilabel classification, this metric will be calculated as a macro-average, with the final metric being an unweighted mean of AP values calculated for each label separately.